 Kirk tries to reason with Logos, arguing that humanity has broken free of slavery and conflict.
 Logos doesn’t believe him.
 Earth lives under constant threat of nuclear annihilation, he says.
 It turns out the last transmission he received was from 2024.

 Kirk’s attempts to change Logos’ mind are in vain.
 He is thrust against an electromagnetic conductor and held in place as “programming” is initiated.
 According to Logos, millions of facts from the storage batteries will be fed into the captain’s brain.

 A short while later, Kirk contacts the Enterprise and asks them to beam him back.
 He appears in the transporter room and is greeted by his officers.
 He explains that everything has been straightened out and orders Decker to set course for Earth.

 Decker is convinced that this is not Captain Kirk and states that he is taking command of the Enterprise.
 McCoy insists on examining the captain first.
 They proceed to Kirk’s quarters, where they too are programmed by Logos.

 Surprised by the sudden course change to Earth, Xon contacts the captain to ask for an explanation.
 He is ordered by Kirk instead to gather the crew in the recreation room.
 When Xon looks for Decker and McCoy, he finds the two in a corridor walking back to Kirk’s cabin as though summoned telepathically.

 Xon has Scotty turn down the temperature in Kirk’s room, which succeeds in rendering the three officers under Logos’ control unconscious.
 He then comes up with a plan.
-Since Logos lost contact with Earth more than two centuries ago, there is a lot of information he is unaware of.
+Since Logos lost contact with Earth more than two centuries ago, there is a lot of information he doesn’t have.
 Xon has the computer feed all of that Earth history through the intercom.
 The amount of knowledge short-circuits Logos’ mind, which departs Kirk’s body and the Enterprise.